tsudo/reference/stats.md

 * 92.4% of malware is delivered via email
 * The average cost of breach notification in the US is $740,000 – [Ponemon2018]
 * The mean time to identify a breach (MTTI) is 197 days.
 That’s a little over 6 months to even detect a breach.
 Then it takes 69 days to contain it. – [Ponemon2018]

+## Phishing
+* Phishing attacks increased 36%, with the number of phishing sites growing 220% over the course of 2018 - [Webroot2019]
+* 77% percent of phishing attacks impersonated financial institutions, and were much more likely to use HTTPS than other types of targets.
+In fact, for some of the targeted financial institutions, over 80% of the phishing pages used HTTPS. - [Webroot2019]
+*
+## Web Security
+* 40% of malicious URLs were found on "good" domains - [Webroot2019]

 ## Targeted Attacks